Firedraakon/jonhenryposs/content/projects/highvacuum/index.md

 ---
 ### HIGH CURRENT
 Power is supplied to the pvd chamber by a rewound microwave transformer.
 This takes the ~120V ac coming in from the wall and steps it down to only a few volts at very high current.
-A variac controls the voltage coming in to the microwave trasnformer.
+A variac controls the voltage coming in to the microwave transformer.

 {{< gallery >}}
   <img src="images/PXL_20240804_161836133.MP.jpg" class="grid-w100" />